threefoldtecharchive/did_research/meetings/did_for_phonebook_farms_nodes.md

 How?
 - Yggdrasil, DHT enabling ?
 - Include Substrate Libp2p in BCDB ?
 Build protocol where bcdb uses libp2p
 - Yggdrasil used as transport for everything ?
-Then all out of the box.
-All in go and all OS’s supported (Linux, Mac, Windows, Android, iOS)
+Then yggdrasil can be used fully out of the box.
+All in go-lang and all OS’s supported (Linux, Mac, Windows, Android, iOS).
 Problem: now BCDB relies on the explorer to route everything, we should have something more resilient.
 DHT for this is nice, as long as you don’t store data there.
 Is also how Yggdrasil does it now too, they chitchat ip’s and public keys of the nodes and discover each other this way.
 Then they build tree on top of the info they have.

 Conclusion : BCDB on every node